pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 Rename the webparts as desired, save and publish your page to get the correct settings applied.

-In the example shown above, they were renamed from:
+To be more user friendly, in the example shown above they were renamed from:

 -Glossary Terms to Terms